A summer rhythm where keiki build confidence without pressure

 • Simplify ideas so they become more useful

-• Balance creativity with empathy and function
+• Balance creativity with empathy, function, and kuleana

 Benefits